 Reimaging a computer is the process of removing all data on the hard drive and cleanly reinstalling the operating system.
-Reimaging can become necessary if your computer is infected with a virus and is blocked from using the PSU Wi-Fi network, if a new operating system needs to be installed, if large batches of software updates need to be installed, or if the system has begun to run slowly or encounter errors.
+Reimaging can become necessary if your computer is infected with a virus and is blocked from using the PSU Wi-Fi network, if a new operating system needs to be installed, or if the system has begun to run slowly or encounter errors.

 Make sure to back up all data that you want saved before your computer is reimaged.
 OIT recommends that you back up your data using network or cloud storage; alternatively, you could back up to a CD, DVD, flash drive, external hard drive, etc. OIT does not back up data on public computers (labs, classrooms, and kiosks).
 The Helpdesk will make an attempt to backup and restore PSU software and personal data for faculty/staff computers, but ultimately all personal data is your responsibility to save.

 Reimaging a computer involves formatting the hard drive that contains the operating system (usually "Local Disk C" on a PC and "Macintosh HD" on a Mac).
 This deletes all software and data on that drive, and prepares it for a fresh installation of the operating system (Windows 7, Mac OS 10.8, etc).